karol-maciaszek/shortigin/README.md

 ## Solutions

+### io-ts for input type validation

+The backend leverages `io-ts` for input type validation.
+It is sibling of `fp-ts` - a functional patterns programming library.
+It adds a powerful mechanism where I can define the input structure once, and I get the parser (decoder) and TypeScript typings in return.
+Both are dynamically generated - no additional tools, no code generation.
+It is a great choice for protecting the backend from the invalid input, which could possibly travel through the whole application leading to unpredictable behavior.

 ### Redirection HTTP status code

 The service uses `302` for redirection.
 It is because the underlying target URL of a slug can be edited in the UI.
 If `301` is used, browsers/proxies could cache the redirection ad future editing would be cumbersome.